QuixThe2nd/TorrentTX/README.md

 ### Todo
 There is more todo than what has already been done so far.
 I'll keep adding things as I remember.
+- Fully migrate P2P communication to Bittorrent native as an extension
 - Archival Contracts (read todo in main.js)
 - ttx20 coins (anyone can mint, just like erc20)
 - Liquid Swaps